Know About Basement Mold: Types, Impacts, Clean and Preventions

 Written By Adam Paul - Waterproofing Expert

-You can identify the molds in the basement by the musty and earthy smell of the basement, stain marks on the basement wall and floor, allergy symptoms in the basement, using mild test kits in the basement, and paint peeling in the basement.
+You can identify the molds in the basement by the musty and earthy smell of the basement, stain marks on the basement wall and floor, allergy symptoms in the basement, using mild test kits in the basement, and peeling paint in the basement.
 Mold negatively affects on the basement by damaging structures, spending a higher cost on maintenance, decreasing the property values, creating an unpleasant smell in the basement, and increasing the health risk.

 You can clean the mold in the basement by following these 5 methods: vinegar spray, baking soda, borax, and bleach.
 Each of these methods requires specific tools and instruments.
 When you follow the proper guidelines, you can clean the mold in the basement properly.